The Sincura Tickets team have two mission statements; to be able to source any ticket for any event and to beat the market prices.

 Enjoy exclusive Paris Fashion Week news, tickets and VIP passes, plus a global concierge in your pocket with the Sincura Concierge App.

-The next Paris Fashion Week will be the Spring/Summer collections, which will include shows from the big boys - Chanel, Christian Dior, Givenchy - who will exhibit their collections in iconic Parisian locations such as the Grand Palais or the Espace Eiffel while the smaller fish are left with less high-profile, but often cooler, locations such as nightclubs and warehouses.
+The next Paris Fashion Week will be January/February 2023, which will include shows from the big boys - Chanel, Christian Dior, Givenchy - who will exhibit their collections in iconic Parisian locations such as the Grand Palais or the Espace Eiffel while the smaller fish are left with less high-profile, but often cooler, locations such as nightclubs and warehouses.

 Paris Fashion Week is back and we are delighted to offer tickets to some of the most sought after catwalk shows on the planet.